- Home

 - Managing Your Pension Investments

-- Nine tips for maximising your pension savings in difficult times
+- 9 tips for maximising your pension savings in difficult times

 Whether you’re still paying into a pension or already drawing an income from your pot, it can be difficult to know how best to manage your retirement savings during turbulent economic times.

-Inflation jumped to 2.3% in the 12 months to October, the highest it’s been for six months, driven higher by October’s increase in the energy price cap.
-If you’re struggling to make ends meet, you may be tempted to withdraw money from your pension once you reach age 55 to help you cover costs.
-If you’re relying entirely on your pension to provide you with an income, you may worry about your savings lasting the rest of your life as stock markets fall and living costs remain steep.
+Inflation held steady at 3% in the 12 months to February, down from 3.4% in December, although it is expected to rise sharply in coming months due to the Middle East conflict pushing up oil prices.
+If you’re struggling to make ends meet, you may be tempted to withdraw money from your pension once you reach age 55 to help you cover costs, but equally you may worry about your savings lasting the rest of your life if you do so.

-Here, we look at various ways you may be able to boost your pension during this difficult period, and hopefully increase your retirement income.
+Here, we look at various ways you may be able to boost your pension during financially challenging times, and hopefully increase your retirement income.

 1. Review your pension investments